thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 Manson's advice is unmistakenly in the [stoic tradition](https://en.wikipedia.org/wiki/Stoicism).
 Stoicism begins in the Hellenistic era in Greece synomous with the decline of the Classical period in ancient Greece.
 An old college philosophy text book that I have says that during that time "these new philosophers led people to think primarily of themselves and how they as individuals in a scheme of nature could achieve the most satisfactory personal life." [^1]

+The text goes on to describe the historical conditions for the rise of philosophical movements

 [^1] Samuel Enoch Stumpf, Socrates to Sartre (New York: McGraw-Hill, 1993), 108-109.